zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 been putting things on her skin so it will look lik e she is not old.
 Remember, this episode is all about fighting the effects and signs  of aging – the things that will happen because you get old and indications that you  are getting old.

 Aaliyah says to Xavier, “And this expensive new com puter program?”
 She’s asking about some new piece of software that Xavier  bought.
 Xavier says that the computer program is “to ward off dementia and A lzheimer’s.”
-“To ward (ward) off” something is a two-word phrasal verb meaning t o prevent something so that it doesn’t cause damage, or to stop something from having negative effects on you.
+“To ward (ward) off” something is a two-word phrasal verb meaning to prevent something so that it doesn’t cause damage, or to stop something from having negative effects on you.

 The computer program is supposed to “ward off demen tia” (dementia).
 “Dementia” is when people have difficulty rememberi ng things.
 They may even have changes in their personality.
 These are condit ions that are sometimes associated with people getting very old, although n ot everyone who gets old has dementia.
 It’s when your mind begins to lose its me mory and perhaps change your behavior.
 “Alzheimer’s” is a disease that caus es a person’s brain to weaken over time.
 It also makes it more difficult to remem ber people, to remember facts, even to recognize people in your life.

 Xavier thinks that this computer program will help “ward off” the effects of dementia and Alzheimer’s.
 He says, “I’m keeping my mind active.”
 “Active” (active) has a couple of different meanings.
 Here, it refers to someone actually doing something either with his body or with his mi nd.
 Xavier believes that if he keeps his mind active, if he keeps thinking about t hings and analyzing things, doing things with his brain, he will somehow be abl e to ward off the effects of old age.

-Aaliyah then says, “So we’re both trying to fight t he effects of aging” – that is, we’re trying to stop the bad things that might happ en to us as we get older, both to our bodies and to our minds.
+Aaliyah then says, “So we’re both trying to fight the effects of aging” – that is, we’re trying to stop the bad things that might happ en to us as we get older, both to our bodies and to our minds.
 Xavier says, “I gue ss that’s true, but I’m going to outlive you.”
 “To outlive” (outlive) someone is to live longer than another person.
 Women typically outlive men of the same age or who were born at the same time.
 We’re not sure if Xavier and Aaliyah are marr ied to each other, but from the way they talk to each other, it certainly sounds li ke it.

 Aaliyah says, “Yes, but before I kick the bucket, I ’m going to look marvelous.”
 The phrase “to kick (kick) the bucket (bucket)” mea ns to die.
 It’s an informal expression meaning to die.
 If someone “kicks the bu cket,” someone has died.
 It’s sort of a funny phrase.
 You wouldn’t want to use it  to describe the death of someone close to you.